 In the past, I have pursued another line of research that investigates the Spanish and English abilities of children in a language contact situation in the southwest United States with Dr. M. Adelaida Restrepo as a master’s student and Dr. Leah Fabiano-Smith as a Ph.D. student.
 Drawing on my previous research experience with Spanish-English bilinguals, as well as my dissertation work, I plan on returning to this group of speakers.

 My dissertation research suggests that some forms of English, like the past tense (e.g. walked, caught), are more frequent in written language.
-For a number of reasons (e.g. institutional racism in the form of redlining, etc.), many Spanish-speaking Latino/a/x children are in under-resourced Title I schools and live in low SES homes.
-I seek to investigate the development of language and literacy in young Spanish-English bilinguals.
+For a number of reasons (e.g. institutional racism in the form of redlining, etc.), many Spanish-speaking Latino/a/x children are in under-resourced Title I schools.
+I seek to investigate the development of language and literacy in these young Spanish-English bilinguals.
 More specifically, does access to literacy development in the home environment or in the home language account for the distinctive learning pattern of Spanish-English bilingual children.
 I would like to develop a study that would test this hypothesis.